-Technology has given us an information highway at our fingertips, social networking across the globe, and a host of new job opportunities as the needs of society continue to change.
-On the other hand, it has reduced the need for human interaction in many fields and has widened the gap between highly skilled and unskilled labor.
+Technology has given us an information highway at our fingertips, social networking across the globe, and a host of new job opportunities as our world continues to change.
+It has also reduced the need for human interaction in many fields and widened the gap between highly skilled and unskilled labor.

-Gratuitous Praise Or Constructive Criticism?
+Gratuitous Praise or Constructive Criticism?

-Lost In Translation
+Lost in Translation

-The Breakdown Of Values
+The Breakdown of Values

 One of the great gifts of this nation is the freedom of individuality.
 The United States was founded by non-conformist colonists seeking religious freedom, and we still thrive under the laws created from their ideals.
 We citizens have always proudly stood together in spite of our differences and called ourselves Americans.
-We have been willing to work together in crisis to support and defend the U.S.as a whole, our communities at large, our neighborhoods, and our families.
+We have been willing to work together in crisis to support and defend our country as a whole, our communities at large, our neighborhoods, and our families.

 Advances in technology have given us an instant gratification factor unknown in the past; however, the search for employment is quite the opposite.
 The unfortunate reality is that most graduates will find themselves in a sea of mediocrity with a glut of other high-achievers.
 Prospective employers will not be holding doors open, and our kids will have encountered that first unexpected pitfall.
 Now what?

-The Bureau of Labor Statistics reports unemployment rates by education level.
-"As of the January 2017 report which contains numbers for December 2016, the unemployment rate for college graduates was only 2.5 percent.
-That means that only one out of every 40 college graduates is unemployed.
-This is half the unemployment rate of those with high school degrees and one-third the unemployment rate of those without a high school diploma.
+According to he Bureau of Labor Statistics, " the more you learn, the more you earn.
+Median weekly earnings in 2018 for those with the highest levels of educational attainment—doctoral and professional degrees—were more than triple those with the lowest level, less than a high school diploma.
 And workers with at least a bachelor’s degree earned more than the $932 median weekly earnings for all workers."
 Unfortunately, these jobs may be well beneath the educational level of the employee.
 Under-employment is a more significant problem.
 Many businesses want on the job experience in their respective fields which most recent grads don't have.
 Entry level positions often don't pay enough for today's rising housing market, yet it is important to gain experience in a chosen field rather than veer off course.
 This may mean supplementing a paying job with volunteer work or taking several part-time positions to build a resume.